thisismetis/Metis_Fundamentals/anaconda_and_metis_env/metis_env_instructions.md

 # Metis Conda Environment

+We recommend checking out the [walkthrough video](https://drive.google.com/file/d/1JHVYSlRG_Z2ppwf9FeYnLCJzrOlJaZio/view?usp=sharing) that accompanies these instructions! (reach out to X if you need access to the google drive)

 ### Environment management

 We will be using Anaconda environments to manage the python packages that are